y-vasyunin/ee-ita-lago-fimon/README.md

-# ee-ita-lago-fimon
-Google Earth Engine code for a study on the eutrophocation in Italia
+# Monitor aquatic plants from space: the case of Lake Fimimon

 This code is used in an publication on eutrophication in Italia (Lago di Fimon).
 It is developed to be run inside the [Google Earth Engine](https://earthengine.google.com/) platform.
 You need to have both Google (Gmail) and Google Earth Engine accounts in order to use it.